docsdevbr/docker-doc-pt-br/content/reference/compose-file/services.md

     hard: 40000
 ```

+### `use_api_socket`

+When `use_api_socket` is set, the container is able to interact with the underlying container engine through the API socket.
+Your credentials are mounted inside the container so the container acts as a pure delegate for your commands relating to the container engine.
+Typically, commands ran by container can `pull` and `push` to your registry.

 ### `user`

 `user` overrides the user used to run the container process.
 The default is set by the image, for example Dockerfile `USER`.
 If it's not set, then `root`.